0%

 EFFICIENT: NETs can immediately and safely remove large quantities of CO2 from the atmosphere and store it permanently.
 INEFFICIENT: These processes are massively energy- and resourceintensive.
 It doesn’t make sense to waste scarce energy and resources on NETs rather than use them to decarbonise other activities more efficiently

+LOW-COST: Their cost may be high today but costs will decrease when scaled up.
 HIGH-COST: Even with optimistic efficiency improvements, NETs will remain energy and resource-intensive and therefore expensive well into the future.

-FAIR: As flying is so important to society and the global economy – rather than flying less – it is fair to keep increasing aviation emissions and pay to remove CO2 from the atmosphere, when and where it is more cost effective..
+FAIR: As flying is so important to society and the global economy – rather than flying less – it is fair to keep increasing aviation emissions and pay to remove CO2 from the atmosphere, when and where it is more cost effective.
 UNFAIR: NETs are unjust as they justify high emissions from a wealthy minority, while grabbing resources that are essential to the majority.
 There is also an intergenerational injustice.

 GOVERNMENT SUPPORT REQUIRED: Due to their significant high prices, governments should provide financial support for NETs, to shield air travellers from these costs and so that aviation growth is not affected.
 SUBSIDISING HAS PERVERSE EFFECTS: Any taxpayer money would incentivise continued fossil fuel extraction and emitting of carbon for as long as possible, in order to maximise the profits of the fossil fuel industry today and the size of the atmospheric CO2 removal market tomorrow.